-On 10 October each year the World Health Organization (WHO) recognizes World Mental Health Day.
-And with COVID-19 disrupting mental healthcare services in most countries around the globe, this year is especially crucial for us to join voices in advocating for our older adults.
-I encourge you to review these materials from the WHO website:
+On 10 October each year, the World Health Organization (WHO) recognizes World Mental Health Day.
+Moreover, with COVID-19 disrupting mental healthcare services in most countries around the globe, this year is especially crucial for us to join voices in advocating for our older adults.
+I encourage you to review these materials from the WHO website:

 World Mental Health Day: the campaign